 The following course combinations may not be used in the calculation of an ATAR.
 Both courses may be studied at School, and both ATAR examinations sat, but the result in only one subject may be used in the calculation of an ATAR.

 Chemistry ATAR with Integrated Science ATAR

-English ATAR with English as an Additional Language/Dialect ATAR English as an Additional Language/Dialect ATAR with Literature ATAR Mathematics: Applications ATAR with Mathematics: Methods ATAR Mathematics: Applications ATAR with Mathematics: Specialist ATAR
+English ATAR with English as an Additional Language/Dialect ATAR

+English as an Additional Language/Dialect ATAR with Literature ATAR Mathematics: Applications ATAR with Mathematics: Specialist ATAR

 Physics ATAR with Integrated Science ATAR